EncyclopediaRed/btcamp-87826/content/blog_01.md

           2. If <50% of customers report that the product is dysfunctional, we pivot and reevaluate with our manufacturer and develop a new design.
-          This includes structural issues, setup workflow, and color.
+          This includes structural issues, setup workflow, and color.<br /><br />

           3. If <50% of customers report that individual units are too